NMGRL/pychron/docs/userguide/operation/measurement_script.rst

 Peak Hop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For a detailed description of a Peak Hop sequence see :doc:`hops`.
+Instead of defining the peak hop sequence
+directly within the measurement script it is cleaner to load the sequence from a separate file using `load_hops`

 ::